-A rubric exists as an option for grading within an assignment.
+A rubric exists as an option for grading an assignment.
 First, create an assignment activity on your course site.
 When you are creating the assignment (or after the fact: grading methods can be changed so long as no grades have already been given), choose "Rubric" from the Grading method option in the Grade menu of an assignment, then click “Save and display”.

 Follow these steps to create a rubric: